Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 <tbody>
 <tr class="odd">
 <td><p><strong>Not Everything is a Gathering Influence Action<br />
-</strong>There are plenty of actions that are helpful, useful, and actionable in the scene--but they aren’t Gathering Influence Actions.
+</strong>There are plenty of actions that are helpful, useful, and actionable in the scene—but they aren’t Gathering Influence Actions.
 For example: Discovering Intimacies.</p>
 <p>The general rule of thumb for rulings is “Does this directly, singularly address the Key Issue.”
 If not, it is not a Gathering Influence Action.</p></td>
 </tr>
 </tbody>